pin-people/toy_robot_front/README.md

 ### Challenge

-The given frontend provides a raw table and positions the robot on that table according to the commands passed to it.
-The elements have no style at all, you are expected to transform the frontend of the application freely in any way you think would contribute to the construction of a better, more intuitive UI.
+You are expected to create a simple FrontEnd application integrated with our API to execute the commands (beware the BackEnd developers left unsolved bugs!!!), feel free to use any tools you are most confortable with and to be creative on the layout.

+The API documentation can be found [here](https://app.swaggerhub.com/apis/Pin-People/ToyRobotAPI/1.0.0) and its base URL is https://toy-robot-api.herokuapp.com.

 ### Deliverables